Ova and Parasite Exam

 Most of the common parasites are much too small to be seen with the naked eye.
 What you are probably noticing are undigested food fibers.
 The only way to be sure is for a trained health professional to look at the sample under the microscope.
 Parasites have characteristic external and internal structures that fibers do not have.

 Are there other ways to test for intestinal parasites besides a stool exam?

 Yes, blood antibody tests may be ordered to determine whether or not someone has been exposed to a parasite in the past.
 A positive result may indicate a past or a chronic infection but is not used to detect a current infection.
 Sometimes a biopsy of the small intestines is taken and the small amount of tissue is examined for parasitic infestation.

 Once I've had a parasitic infection, can I be re-infected?

 Yes, you can become re-infected if exposed again.
-This may happen if you have a family member who has an asymptomatic parasitic infection, such as giardiasis, and continues to shed the organisms and re-infects others.
-The infection can be transmitted until everyone is effectively treated.
+This may happen if you eat or drink something that is contaminated or you have a family member who has an asymptomatic parasitic infection, such as giardiasis, and continues to shed the organisms and re-infects others.
+The infection can be spread to others until everyone is effectively treated.